 Notwithstanding the above, BPG Habitat Impact Assessment plots over the Open Range using the BP BB and DSH guides with a plot density exceeding that agreed with SNH, have been established.
-Analysis of our BPG - BB & DSH HIA shows these herbivore impacts as being within our targets with re-measures and/or deer manager's observations indicating increases in vegetation heights and ground cover.
+Analysis of our BPG - BB & DSH HIA shows these herbivore impacts as being within our targets with re-measures and/or deer manager's observations indicating increases in vegetation heights and ground cover and with, in many cases peat haggs revegetating.
 Often heavier herbivore impacts recorded are concentrated in areas where remaining domestic livestock continues to be grazed.